 SUPPORTING ENROLLMENT EFFORTS AND OVERALL STUDENT SUCCESS FOR SPECIALIZED STUDENT POPULATIONS

-Career Services at GW's School of Engineering and Applied Sciences provides uniquely tailored support to all their student populations and has seen overal visitor engagment with content and resources increase over 120% in the past academic year.
+Career Services at GW's School of Engineering and Applied Sciences provides uniquely tailored support to all their student populations saw overall visitor engagement with content and resources increase over 120% after launching their uConnect virtual career center.

 Building on the clear success they were seeing with the virtual career center, Chalvonna; Kendra Northington, Senior Career Counselor at the W. Scott Amey Center; and their team doubled down on their digital services in 2020.
 Strengthening the scale of their work, the GWU team is investing more heavily in content that can be delivered to and accessed by students anytime, anywhere.

 Now, when a member of the team shares a new career development strategy or piece of advice with a student in an advising appointment, they use the virtual career center’s Content Management System to easily convert that same insight into a blog post, video, or digital resource that becomes evergreen content all students can access and benefit from long into the future.

 Additionally, the addition of the video library to the virtual career center has diversified the formats in which students can digest valuable career content, adding engaging multimedia resources to the wealth of information and opportunity available on the platform.